zphilip/obsidian-image-link-converter-plugin/README.md

 ## Installation
 1. Download the plugin files.
-2. Place the `obsidian-image-Link-converter-plugin` folder in your Obsidian plugins directory.
+2. Place the `image-Link-converter` folder in your Obsidian plugins directory.
 3. Enable the plugin in the Obsidian settings under the "Community Plugins" section.

 ## Usage